Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 sudo chmod +x redmond_color_converter.sh
 ```

-### Install Dependencies
+### **Install Dependencies**

-Python3: You can get this from your sofware manager or the repos
+**Python3**: You can get this from your sofware manager or the repos

-Image Magick: I have included a script to install Image Magick that comes from this [repo](https://github.com/SoftCreatR/imei/blob/main/).
+**Image Magick**: I have included a script to install Image Magick that comes from this [repo](https://github.com/SoftCreatR/imei/blob/main/).
 Open a terminal in the repo folder (RedmondXP-Color-Customizer-for-XFCE-main/) and give it execute permissions via:

 ```
 sudo chmod +x magick_install.sh